zhengstar94/zhengstar94.github.io/_posts/2025/02/2025-02-01-SearchInRotatedSortedArrayII.md

   beginning: true
 giscus_comments: true
 layout: post
-title: "81.Search in Rotated Sorted Array II"
+title: "81.
+Search in Rotated Sorted Array II"
-date: "2024-01-06"
+date: "2025-02-01"
+tags: Medium
 categories:
   - "LeetCode Binary Search"
 ---

-# LeetCode 81.
-Search in Rotated Sorted Array II [Medium]

 - There is an integer array `nums` sorted in non-decreasing order (not necessarily with **distinct** values).
 - Before being passed to your function, `nums` is **rotated** at an unknown pivot index `k` (`0 <= k < nums.length`) such that the resulting array is `[nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]]` (**0-indexed**).
 For example, `[0,1,2,4,4,4,5,6,6,7]` might be rotated at pivot index `5` and become `[4,5,6,6,7,0,1,2,4,4]`.